From Open Waters to Intimate Interiors – The Art of Styling Yachts

 Unlike a holiday yacht, where styling might focus on sun-drenched deck life and summer linens, a long-distance explorer yacht must act more like a home.
 That means the interior needs to work harder – to offer warmth, tactility and a deep sense of place, no matter the latitude.
 Styling here is not about decoration, but about storytelling and sanctuary.

-We began by layering soft, natural textures – thick wool throws, leather-wrapped handles, tactile timbers and beautifully weighted upholstery that invites you to sink in after a day on deck.
-We selected a palette of rich, earthy tones that echo the environment: stormy greys, glacier whites, washed sea-greens and soft, smoky blues.
+Begin by layering soft, natural textures – thick wool throws, leather-wrapped handles, tactile timbers and beautifully weighted upholstery that invites you to sink in after a day on deck, like the ones implemented here by Design Unlimited.
+Select a palette of rich, earthy tones that echo the environment: for the Arksen 85, stormy greys, glacier whites, washed sea-greens and soft, smoky blues.
 These hues not only connect the interior to the outside world but help create a space that soothes the senses.

 Materials that Move with You

 Durability is equally key.
 Surfaces need to withstand salt air and temperature shifts.
 Fabrics should be UV-resistant and ideally water-repellent.
-We often lean on technical outdoor textiles that still feel soft and luxurious but can endure life at sea.
+Lean on technical outdoor textiles that still feel soft and luxurious but can endure life at sea.

 Creating Cosy, Layered Spaces

 For longer journeys, comfort is not a luxury – it’s essential.
 Cabin spaces should feel like proper bedrooms, not just berths.
-We recommend upholstered headboards, blackout blinds and ambient lighting with dimmers for softness.
+Upholstered headboards, blackout blinds and ambient lighting with dimmers for softness will enforce this.
 Banish harsh white lighting in favour of warm, layered glows that create a sense of calm, especially in high-latitude environments where daylight hours fluctuate dramatically.

 Storage must be clever and considered.
-Bespoke joinery that conceals clutter and reveals thoughtful details, like pull-out reading lamps, lined drawers for jewellery or integrated charging points, goes a long way in creating an effortless onboard experience.
+The beautifully executed joinery and integrated lighting by Design Unlimited played a key role in achieving this on board – concealing clutter while revealing thoughtful details like pull-out reading lamps, lined drawers for jewellery and integrated charging points.
+These touches go a long way in creating an effortless and elegant onboard experience.

 Bringing Personality Aboard